rust-lang/book/nostarch/chapter05.md

 In one way, this program is better.
 Tuples let us add a bit of structure, and we’re now passing just one argument.
 But in another way, this version is less
-clear: tuples don’t name their elements, so our calculation has become more confusing because we have to index into the parts of the tuple.
+clear: tuples don’t name their elements, so we have to index into the parts of the tuple, making our calculation less obvious.

-It doesn’t matter if we mix up width and height for the area calculation, but if we want to draw the rectangle on the screen, it would matter!
+Mixing up the width and height wouldn’t matter for the area calculation, but if we want to draw the rectangle on the screen, it would matter!
 We would have to keep in mind that `width` is the tuple index `0` and `height` is the tuple index `1`.
-If someone else worked on this code, they would have to figure this out and keep it in mind as well.
-It would be easy to forget or mix up these values and cause errors, because we haven’t conveyed the meaning of our data in our code.
+This would be even harder for someone else to figure out and keep in mind if they were to use our code.
+Because we haven’t conveyed the meaning of our data in our code, it’s now easier to introduce errors.

 ### Refactoring with Structs: Adding More Meaning

 We use structs to add meaning by labeling the data.
-We can transform the tuple we’re using into a data type with a name for the whole as well as names for the parts, as shown in Listing 5-10.
+We can transform the tuple we’re using into a struct with a name for the whole as well as names for the parts, as shown in Listing 5-10.

 Filename: src/main.rs